mcandre/swiper/README.md

 8.25            1.21e+08
 ```

+# ABOUT

+swiper is a library for regenerating passwords from Cisco IOS^tm type 7 encrypted configurations.

 # WARNING

-Expect API/ABI to break as we continue to tune the project.
+Expect API/ABI breakages as we continue to tune the project.
 Recommended to pin dependency at VCS commit ID.

 # DOCUMENTATION